waweruedwin8/EdSQL-RDBMS/README.md

 ---

-## 👨‍💻 Author
+##  Author

 **Edwin Waweru**
-A pragmatic developer passionate about understanding systems from first principles.
+Im a pragmatic developer passionate about understanding systems from first principles.
 This challenge taught me more about database internals in one week than I learned in months of tutorials.

 **GitHub:** [waweruedwin8](https://github.com/waweruedwin8)
 **Email:** [waweruedwin8@gmail.com](mailto:waweruedwin8@gmail.com?subject=EdSQL%20RDBMS%20Project)